vitest-dev/vitest/docs/advanced/pool.md

 Vitest will wait until `runTests` is executed before finishing a run (i.e., it will emit [`onFinished`](/guide/reporters) only after `runTests` is resolved).

-If you are using a custom pool, you will have to provide test files and their results yourself - you can reference [`vitest.state`](https://github.com/vitest-dev/vitest/blob/feat/custom-pool/packages/vitest/src/node/state.ts) for that (mose important are `collectFiles` and `updateTasks`).
+If you are using a custom pool, you will have to provide test files and their results yourself - you can reference [`vitest.state`](https://github.com/vitest-dev/vitest/blob/feat/custom-pool/packages/vitest/src/node/state.ts) for that (most important are `collectFiles` and `updateTasks`).
 Vitest uses `startTests` function from `@vitest/runner` package to do that.

 To communicate between different processes, you can create methods object using `createMethodsRPC` from `vitest/node`, and use any form of communication that you prefer.
 For example, to use websockets with `birpc` you can write something like this: